QI2lab/mcSIM/README.md

 ### [localize-psf](localize-psf/fit.py)
 Useful tools for automatically localizing sparse fluorescent beads and performing both 2D and 3D PSF fitting using various PSF models.
 Also provides useful statistics and figures summarizing the results.
-This code has now been split out into a [separate repository](https://github.com/QI2lab/localize-psf) which is included in this repository as a submodule for convenience.
-For more information about these tools, see the [readme](analysis/localize-psf/README.md)
+This code has now been split out into a [separate repository](https://github.com/QI2lab/localize-psf).
+For more information about these tools, see the [readme](analysis/localize-psf/README.md) pip installing the mcsim repository as described above will also pull in these dependncies.

 # Examples
 Scripts illustrated examples of different DMD simulations and analysis are stored in [examples](examples).
 Associated